-- Even though Dubai has a zero-tolerance for drugs, its policy isn’t just stringent against prescribed drugs.
+- Even though Dubai has zero tolerance for drugs, its policy isn’t just stringent against prescribed drugs.
 However, the government has specific rules with regard to prescription drugs as well.
-In case you bring in any medicine without a prescription that doesn’t meet Dubai custom guidelines, you could find yourself in trouble.
+In case you bring in any medicine without a prescription that doesn’t meet Dubai customs guidelines, you could find yourself in trouble.

 - The city has plenty of spots where you can take perfect pictures with great views.
 Having said that, bear in mind, that it is offensive to take pictures of native Arab citizens and certain buildings in Dubai.
 In fact, most people would consider it rude to have their photographs taken without their approval.
 So it’s advisable to ask them first.

 - It has a dry climate all around the year.
 However, the winter season between October to April is a perfect time to travel to Dubai from India.
 It’s the time when certain Indian cities experience cold climates.
 During these months, here, you can spend time outside without sweating your face off.